 Citi Simplicity® Card.
 If your ideal credit card offers great terms and few complications, you may want to have a look at the Citi Simplicity Card.
 Boasting a 0 percent Introductory APR on balance transfers and purchases for 18 months, this card promises to never impose a late fee, annual fee or penalty rate.
 After the introductory period expires, the standard variable APR, currently between 12.99 percent-21.99 percent, will apply on purchases and balance transfers, based on your creditworthiness.
-There is a balance transfer fee of either $5 or 3 percent of the amount of each transfer, whichever is greater.
+There is a balance transfer fee of 3 percent of the amount of each transfer; $5 minimum, and the balance transfer fee applies to this offer as well.
 If your current cards have you burdened with complexities, the Simplicity Card may be just what you need.

 For diligent credit card users, balance transfer cards can be efficient tools for keeping your bank account balance intact, making better use of your cash than spending your own money for a large purchase.
 In great economic environments, you could earn interest on your money while paying off your expenses with a low or zero percent interest rate.
 The proliferation of balance transfer fees makes this type of arbitrage more difficult, but with a few fee-free offers being available today, you might be able to earn interest on your card issuer’s money if you don’t fall into any traps.